jankulik/Ethereum-betting-app/README.md

 # CE4153-blockchain-project

+[Here](https://youtu.be/yT02dSw4lwU) is a video with a demo of this app.

 This project demonstrates a decentralised application that allows its users to place different types of bets.

 ## Prerequisites